Martin van Creveld: The Privileged Sex

 In addition to his books on military history, van Creveld has written several books on other issues.
-The most prominent of these is perhaps his anti-feminist polemic The Privileged Sex (2013).
-In the book, van Creveld argues that the systematical oppression of women (as claimed by feminists) is a myth unsupported by any serious data and that women tend to enjoy more social protections and privileges than do men.
+The most prominent of these is perhaps his polemic The Privileged Sex (2013).
+In the book, van Creveld argues that the systematical oppression of women (as claimed by feminists) is a myth unsupported by any serious data and that across modern cultures women tend to enjoy more social protections and privileges than men do, more than offsetting any disadvantages women faced.

 Views on current affairs

-In addition to writing on military history, van Creveld also comments, often pointedly, on contemporary societies and politics.
+In addition to writing on military history, van Creveld also comments on contemporary politics.

+Israeli military operations

-In a TV interview in 2002, he expressed doubts as to the ability of the Israeli army to defeat the Palestinians:
+In a TV interview in 2002, he expressed doubts as to the ability of the Israeli army to defeat the Palestinians during the Second Intifada:

 They [Israeli soldiers] are very brave people... they are idealists... they want to serve their country and they want to prove themselves.
 The problem is that you cannot prove yourself against someone who is much weaker than yourself.
 They are in a lose-lose situation.
 If you are strong and fighting the weak, then if you kill your opponent then you are a scoundrel... if you let him kill you, then you are an idiot.
 So here is a dilemma which others have suffered before us, and for which as far as I can see there is simply no escape.
 Now the Israeli army has not by any means been the worst of the lot.
 It has not done what for instance the Americans did in Vietnam... it did not use napalm, it did not kill millions of people.
-So everything is relative, but by definition, to return to what I said earlier if you are strong and you are fighting the weak, then anything you do is criminal.
+So everything is relative, but by definition, to return to what I said earlier if you are strong and you are fighting the weak, then anything you do is criminal.Van Creveld viewed the Second Lebanon War as a strategic success for Israel and a Hezbollah defeat.
+He was also highly critical of the Winograd Commission's report for its failure to note the many successes brought about by Israel's military campaign.
+He noted that Hezbollah "had the fight knocked out of it," lost hundreds of its members and that the organization was "thrown out of South Lebanon," replaced by "a fairly robust United Nations peacekeeping force."
+He also noted that as a result of the war, Israel is experiencing a level of calm on its Lebanon border not seen since the mid-1960s.
+More recently, in an article published in Infinity Journal in June 2011, titled "The Second Lebanon War: A Reassessment", Martin van Creveld argued that contrary to the common view, and despite "clumsy, heavy-handed, and slow" ground operations, the Second Lebanon War was a great victory for Israel.
+He states that as a result of the war, "since the middle of August 2006, all over southern Lebanon hardly a shot has been fired."